Weakly interacting oscillators on dense random graphs: The Models and Main Results

 \begin{rem} Any finite deterministic graph $\xi$ leads to an exchangeable random graph by performing a uniform random sampling on its associated graphon $W_\xi$, see \eqref{d:graphGraphon} and \cite[\S 10]{cf:Lov}.

-More generally, for $W \in \tilde{\cW_0}$ one may construct an exchangeable random graph $\xi^W$, usually called $W$-random graph, defined for $i$ and $j$ in $\N$ by
+More generally, for $W \in \tilde{\cW_0}$ one may construct an exchangeable random graph $\xi^W$, usually called \emph{$W$-random graph}, defined for $i$ and $j$ in $\N$ by

 where $\{U_i\}_{i \in \N}$ is a sequence of IID uniform random variables on $I$.
-The next theorem shows that the converse statement is also true: every exchangeable random graph can be obtained in this way, provided that $W$ is random. \end{rem}
+As recalled by the next theorem, the converse is also true: every exchangeable random graph can be obtained in this way, provided that $W$ is random. \end{rem}

 The characterization of exchangeable random graphs is a consequence of the works of Hoover, Aldous and Kallenberg; see \cite{cf:DJ08} and references therein.
 We recall their main result here.